mravanelli/pySpeechRev/README.md

 python pySpeechRev.py clean_examples/ rev_examples/ list.txt
 ```

+Note that to have meaningful and realistic results, both the impulse responses and the clean speech signal must be sampled at the **same sampling rate** (e.g., 16 kHz - 16 kHz).

 # Reverberated TIMIT
 To create a reverberated version of TIMIT do the following steps:
 - Make sure you have the TIMIT dataset.
 If not, it can be downloaded from the LDC website (https://catalog.ldc.upenn.edu/LDC93S1).